-Siemens has developed two online training modules entitled "Sustainability in the Supply Chain" and "Supplier Qualification: General Approach".
-These trainings are mandatory for all employees with purchasing responsibility and highlight the importance of the Code of Conduct for Siemens Suppliers and Third Party Intermediaries.
-Completion forms part of an employee's annual performance targets and therefore subject to formal monitoring.
+In previous years Siemens had developed two online training modules entitled "Sustainability in the Supply Chain" and "Supplier Qualification: General Approach".
+These trainings are mandatory for employees with purchasing responsibility and highlight the importance of the Code of Conduct for Siemens Suppliers and Third-Party Intermediaries.